cbbalanquit/spotify-project-repo/ReadMe.md

 In this dashboard, we have 4 visualizations:
 1. Most Listened Decade : a doughnut chart which shows us in what decade our ears belong
-2. Top Artists : a horizontal bar chart showing the top artists we religiously listening to
+2. Top Artists : a horizontal bar chart showing the top artists we are religiously listening to
-3. Top Songs : same with Top Artists, a horizontal bar chart showing our most favorite song
+3. Top Songs : same with Top Artists, a horizontal bar chart showing our most favorite songs
 4. Streaming Behavior Tracker : well in this, if you are interested to your listening behavior, we can see in what hour and day you typically need your daily dose of amazing music

 ## Features I wish to add and study